Dhiraj-Autade/deterministic-fintech-gateway-assurance-engine/README.md

 It also saves money by stopping useless browser runs when the backend is already failing, which reduces cloud compute waste across large CI pipelines.

 For banks, payment teams, and digital wallet platforms, this kind of deterministic testing is not just helpful.
 It is a practical way to keep release quality, compliance confidence, and transaction reliability under control.

+### How to run it

+1. Open the project in a terminal at the repository root.
+2. Run `mvn clean test`.
+3. Open `test-output/index.html` to review the report.

+### What success looks like

+- Smoke scenarios pass quickly and confirm the core payment path is stable.
+- Regression scenarios cover more limits, currencies, and edge cases.
+- The report makes failures easy to trace back to data, backend health, or UI behavior.

+### Why the design works

+- Selenium handles the browser actions cleanly.
+- TestNG controls the suite order and data-driven execution.
+- RestAssured blocks dead backend runs early.
+- JSON files keep the test inputs simple to update.